Moscow Theological Seminary

 Why Regional Training Centers?

 Many Russian pastors are bi-vocational, and travel across Russia can be prohibitively expensive.
 To assist students financially while providing a high-quality education, the seminary has adopted a “distributed and intensive” model.
 One to three times each year, students complete intensive two-week classes at their nearest training center.
-Through five years of these intensive courses, students complete a bachelor’s program in fields like pastoral ministry and Christian education.
+After five years of these intensive courses, students complete a bachelor’s program in fields like pastoral ministry and Christian education.

 Meeting Urgent Needs